Dancing Stone, Danby

 headed off on our walk, beginning with the gardens.
 There were lots of little

-apple trees and such – I was on the lookout for more conkers after an
+apple trees – I was on the lookout for more conkers after an

 incident with a spider earlier in the week.
 I took some photos in the orangery, and then we stopped off at the stables.